 But even if you’re one of the many reaping the benefits of the work-at-home trend, your beard needs your attention, which is why it’s imperative that you know how to shape a beard.
 Keeping our beard clean is an effective way to fight the spread of germs and odor, and nourishing your beard with the nutrients it needs keeps it healthy and full for years to come.
 Effective beard care is also great for the skin on your face, fighting off the signs of aging and keeping those pores clean and clear.

 In this guide, we’re going to teach you how to shape your beard so you can continue to rock that rugged work-from-home look while keeping those whiskers happy, healthy, and full for as long as you keep them around.
+Check out our pomade for men as well.

 Find the Right Beard Shape